dyhes/zulip/docs/production/export-and-import.md

-   - If you copy the `rabbitmq_password` secret from `zulip-secrets.conf`, you'll need to run `scripts/setup/configure-rabbitmq` as root to update your local RabbitMQ installation to use the password in your Zulip secrets file.
+   - If you copy the `rabbitmq_password` secret from `zulip-secrets.conf`, you'll need to run `scripts/setup/configure-rabbitmq` as root to update your local RabbitMQ installation to use the password in your Aloha secrets file.
    - You will likely want to copy `camo_key` (required to avoid breaking certain links) and any settings you added related to authentication and email delivery so that those work on your new server.
    - Copying `avatar_salt` is not recommended, due to similar issues to the mobile push notifications service.
-Zulip will automatically rewrite avatars at URLs appropriate for the new user IDs, and using the same avatar salt (and same server URL) post import could result in issues with browsers caching the avatar image improperly for users whose ID was renumbered.
+Aloha will automatically rewrite avatars at URLs appropriate for the new user IDs, and using the same avatar salt (and same server URL) post import could result in issues with browsers caching the avatar image improperly for users whose ID was renumbered.

-3. Log in to a shell on your Zulip server as the `zulip` user.
+3. Log in to a shell on your Aloha server as the `zulip` user.
 Run the following commands, replacing the filename with the path to your data export tarball: